ZacheryCalahan/OppoT2/oppot2-docs/docs/cpu/isa.md

 # Instruction Set Overview

+This document gives an overview of the syntax and function of the available instructions that the CPU can execute.
+Below are links to each instructions description.

 | Type           | Instruction                                   | Syntax                   | Type | Function                          |
 | -------------- | --------------------------------------------- | ------------------------ | ---- | --------------------------------- |
 | ALU            | [ADD](../cpu/instructions.md#add)             | ADD rA, rB, rC           | RRR  | rA <- rB + rC                     |